Texting and tailgating are the top two behaviors behind the wheel that drive fellow motorists bonkers, according to a new survey.

 Tailgating – 29%

-Yelled or used profanity at another driver – 26%
+Yelling or using profanity at another driver – 26%

 Not surprisingly, drivers offered reasons for their bad driving behavior: 21 percent reported that they were running late.
 Fourteen percent felt provoked by other drivers, and 13 percent said their behavior was triggered by another driver who wasn't paying attention.